HOJO TEA : A Gift From The Mountain.

 (6) Intermediate Rolling

-A rotary dryer is used, gently rolling the tea leaves to promote drying; reducing moisture, and twists the tea leaves into a finer shape.
+A drum dryer is used to gently roll the tea leaves and promote drying, reducing moisture, and twisting the tea leaves into a finer shape.

 (7) Final Rolling